TGAprep/week2/YourNetworkIsYourNetWorth/collectionRelationships.md

   (ii) Inside of our friends loop, loop through our coworkers array.

   (iii) If the value of the current element inside of our coworkers array is equal to
-   the current element of our friends array, delete the element in our coworkers array.
+   the current element of our friends array, delete that element from our coworkers array.

     ### YOU ARE NOW ENTERING NIGHTMARE MODE: